Freely-Given-org/ESFM/ESFMspec.md

 You will have noticed that this style abused the
 [USFM w default field](https://ubsicap.github.io/usfm/attributes/index.html#default-attribute).

-However, again, Paratext will load and save ESFM without complaint.
+However, again, Paratext will load, edit, and save ESFM without complaint.
-(That doesn't mean that the Paratext Basic Checks won't complain.)
+(That doesn’t mean that the Paratext Basic Checks won’t complain.)

 The numbers associated with each word are LINE NUMBERS of a row in the TSV file referred to by WORDTABLE.
 A TSV file is a table -- much like a spreadsheet.
 Line #1 is the first line after the column headers.
-As seen above, if you add some words later, there's nothing to suggest that the ESFM words must have consecutive row numbers -- just UNIQUE row numbers.
+As seen above, if you add some words later, there’s nothing to suggest that the ESFM words must have consecutive row numbers -- just UNIQUE row numbers.

-Words in headings, introductions and footnotes, etc. can all contain these line numbers.
+Words in headings, introductions and footnotes, etc. can all contain these line numbers if desired.

-If a translation is edited, it's recommended that new line numbers are created (and new rows added to the end of the TSV table.)
+If a translation is edited, it’s recommended that new line numbers are created (and new rows added to the end of the TSV table.)
 The now-unused word rows can be marked as deprecated.
-Once the translation is published, the deprecated rows can be deleted and all the words renumbered, but we're not recommending that that happen during normal editing.
+Once the translation is published, the deprecated rows can be deleted and all the words renumbered (i.e., normalised), but we’re not recommending that that happen during normal editing.

 # Why have word numbers?